KanoComputing/kano-toolset/README.md

 ## Kano keys pressed

 A tool that returns an indication on wether the Ctrl-Alt key combination is currently pressed.
-This tool is used to regain control on unsupported screens, a.k.a. safe mode.
+This tool is used to regain control on RaspberryPI unsupported screens, and switch to a *safe mode*.

 ## Kano Splash